LakshmiBagali/Stepin_EmbeddedC/1_Requirements/Readme.md

 - Low cost system

 ### Weakness
--Its only applicable for those countries which are having low temperature.
+- Its only applicable for those countries which are having low temperature.
 ### Opportunities
--It can be implemented by having both Heater and AC.
+- It can be implemented by having both Heater and AC.
 ### Threats
--Not suitable for average or high temperature places.
+- Not suitable for average or high temperature places.

 ## 4W's and 1'H
 ### WHAT